dpmlab/NLP-tutorial_psych-methods/README.md

 ## 3. Reddit scraping

-- Use pushshift.io API to scrape massive amounts of text from reddit using criteria such as:
+- Use pushshift.io API to scrape massive amounts of text from reddit using criteria such as keywords, date and time, subreddit, upvotes, etc.
-  -